m1nka/blog/_posts/2021-01-29-easiest-way-to-connect-to-autonomous-database-using-docker.markdown

 ![](/images/posts/download-wallet.png)

 After unzipping the wallet, there is one file that we need to edit.
 In `sqlnet.ora` we need to  replace "`?/network/admin`" with the name of the folder containing the client credentials (within the Docker container).
 In our case, we are not going to hardcode this path, but instead we will pass an environment variable called `TNS_ADMIN` to the Docker container.
-Thus, I changed my `sqlnet.ora` file from
+Thus, we must change the `sqlnet.ora` file from

 ```
 WALLET_LOCATION = (SOURCE = (METHOD = file) (METHOD_DATA = (DIRECTORY="?/network/admin")))